jersonamerica/kangaroo-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Please note the the app was built using node v14.18.0 and yarn v1.22.4

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Installs all the app dependencies

 ### `yarn start`